Wrongful Termination – New York & Federal Laws

-Instead, under the law, wrongful termination is an action that is taken by an employer (the firing) in conjunction with an illegal purpose or reason, such race or pregnancy, for example.
+Instead, under New York and Federal law, wrongful termination is an action that is taken by an employer (the firing) in conjunction with an illegal purpose or reason, such race or pregnancy, for example.
 The illegal reason must be one recognized by the law, such as:

 - Sexual Identity/Gender Expression